svelte-id/svelte3-translation-id/repositories/sveltejs/svelte/site/content/blog/2019-04-15-setting-up-your-editor.md

 ## JetBrains WebStorm

-Для добавления поддержки Svelte в WebStorm (или иную IDE от Jetbrains) следует установит плагин [Svelte Framework Integration](https://plugins.jetbrains.com/plugin/12375-svelte/). Подробнее об использовании плагинов вы можете узнать на [официальном сайте Jetbrains](https://www.jetbrains.com/help/webstorm/managing-plugins.html).
+The [Svelte Framework Integration](https://plugins.jetbrains.com/plugin/12375-svelte/) can be used to add support for Svelte to WebStorm, or other Jetbrains IDEs.
+Consult the [WebStorm plugin installation guide](https://www.jetbrains.com/help/webstorm/managing-plugins.html) on the JetBrains website for more details.

 ## Sublime Text 3

-Откройте любой файл `.svelte`.
+Open any `.svelte` file.

-Выберите пункт меню *__View → Syntax → Open all with current extension as... → HTML__*.
+Go to *__View → Syntax → Open all with current extension as... → HTML__*.